Finally Blocks - Cleaning Up After Exceptions

 }

-In this case, the exception is not caught locally, but finally
+In this case, the exception is not caught locally, but finally still runs

 before the exception bubbles up.
 This pattern is common in library code where you want to ensure cleanup but let